skobba/skobba.github.io_bak/docs/Azure/appservice.md

 WebApp -> Deployment Center -> Settings

+### Ports
+__WEBSITES_PORT__

+For a custom container, the custom port number on the container for App Service to route requests to.
+By default, App Service attempts automatic port detection of ports 80 and 8080.
+This setting isn't injected into the container as an environment variable.¨

 ### Enable SSH to Linix Web App

 _This configuration doesn't allow external connections to the container.
 SSH is available only through the Kudu/SCM Site.
 The Kudu/SCM site is authenticated with your Azure account. root:Docker! should not be altered SSH.
 SCM/KUDU will use your Azure Portal credentials.
 Changing this value will result in an error when using SSH_